Blog Home / Knowledge / Accounting KPIs for Internal Accounting Departments: Metrics That Matter

 Accounting KPIs help finance teams improve accuracy, efficiency, and alignment with strategic goals through performance metrics.

-This article outlines some of the most important KPIs accounting departments should be compelled to follow to increase accuracy, efficiency, and alignment to organisation goals.
+This article highlights some of the most important KPIs that accounting departments should focus on to boost accuracy, efficiency, and alignment with organisational goals.

 What Are Accounting KPIs?

-Accounting KPIs are measurable values that indicate the performance of an accounting function in specific areas.
-KPIs are an integral part of evaluating the effectiveness of financial processes, identifying inefficiencies, tracking internal controls, and supporting business strategies.
+Accounting KPIs are measurable values that show how well an accounting function is performing in specific areas.
+They help evaluate financial processes, spot inefficiencies, track internal controls, and support business strategies.

 • Financial accuracy